Tuesday, June 4, 2013

 Shocking Radiance by Schiaparelli c1943

-• Shocking Skin Radiance was an oil for cleansing and smoothing the face, also used over make-up and give a satiny surface to the fresh application.
+• Shocking Skin Radiance: This oil would have been used for cleansing and smoothing the face, possibly applied over makeup to give a satiny surface to the skin.
+It likely aimed to provide hydration and a radiant appearance to the complexion.

 No comments: